Predicting Personas Using Mechanic Frequencies and Game State Traces

 There are three questions which pertain to battling enemies, three questions about collecting treasures, and three questions about speed running.
 The purpose of these questions is to gain insight into the player's perception of their own gameplay goals for dungeon-crawler, rogue-like games such as Minidungeons 2.
-Questions $2$, $7$, and $9$ are inquiring about ``runner'' persona behavior, questions $3$, $6$, and $8$ about ``treasure collector'' behaviors, and questions $4$, $5$, and $10$ about ``monster killer'' behaviors.
+Questions $2$, $7$, and $9$ are inquiring about ``runners'', questions $3$, $6$, and $8$ about ``treasure collectors'', and questions $4$, $5$, and $10$ about ``monster killers''.

 After finishing the questionnaire, the player starts playing the game.
 There are $3$ tutorial levels to acclimate the user to the game.
 These levels are very simple, beginning with a simple small map and slowly increasing in size and mechanical complexity until introducing all the basic mechanics by the 3rd level.
 The user is then presented with a series of levels randomly selected from the maps described in Section \ref{sec:experiment-maps}.